openrct2-ridecreation-api

 State Management

-- Track states are maintained per ride
+- Track states are maintained per ride in a

 Reinforcement Learning Integration